Resources - Blog

-Michael has been in the eCommerce business for almost 20 years.
-He started selling costumes on eBay in 1998, and remained with them during their peak years.
-In 2008, the economy crashed and Michael got out of the business for personal reasons.
-When he returned in 2011, eBay was no longer the dominant king of the marketplace, and Amazon had risen in the ranks.
-That’s when he decided to give Amazon a try.
+This client has been in the e-commerce business for over 20 years.
+He started selling a variety of items such as toys and costumes on eBay in 1998, and continued to operate on the platform for a number of years.
+In 2008, the economy crashed and the client got out of the business for personal reasons.
+When he returned in 2011, eBay was no longer the dominant king of the online marketplaces, and Amazon had risen in the ranks.
+It was then that the client decided to give Amazon a try.

 First, an Attitude Change

 He was off to a rocky start.
-The first six months, Michael constantly resisted Amazon, believing it was doing everything wrong.
-He received policy warnings and bad feedback — he was even on the verge of getting suspended.
+During the first six months, the client constantly resisted Amazon, believing it was doing everything wrong.
+He received policy warnings and bad feedback and was even on the verge of getting suspended.

-Then one night, Michael was out with friends and somebody said, “Why don’t you try looking at it Amazon’s way?”
+Then one day, the seller was at an event and somebody said, “Why don’t you try looking at it Amazon’s way?”
 He thought for a while, and decided he’d bite his tongue and do everything the Amazon way.
 The change was immediate: he was selling more and actually making money.